-Submission by Mail: An Applicant must provide an original application with all attachments, signed by an authorized representative, and two complete copies.
-The application must be received at the address below by 4:30 PM Eastern Standard Time (EST) on or before June 11, 2004.
-Applications should be mailed to: U.S. Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services' Operations Center, 1815 North Fort Myer Drive, Suite 300, Arlington, Virginia 22209, ATTN: Barbara Ziegler Johnson.
+Submission by Mail: An applicant must provide an original application with all attachments, signed by an authorized representative and two complete copies.
+The application must be received at the address below by 4:30 p.m. eastern time (e.t.) on or before September 9, 2004.
+Applications should be mailed to: U.S. Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services Operations Center, 1815 North Fort Myer Drive, Suite 300, Arlington, VA 22209, Attn: Barbara Ziegler Johnson.

 For Hand Delivery: Applicants must provide an original application with all attachments, signed by an authorized representative and two complete copies.
-The application must be received at the address below by 4:30 PM Eastern Standard Time on or before the closing date.
-Applications that are hand delivered will be accepted between the hours of 8 a.m. and 4:30 p.m., Monday through Friday.
-Applications may be delivered to: Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services' Operations Center, 1815 North Fort Myer Drive, Suite 300, Arlington, Virginia 22209 Attention: Barbara Ziegler Johnson.
+The application must be received at the address below by 4:30 p.m. eastern time on or before the closing date.
+Applications that are hand delivered will be accepted between the hours of 8 a.m. to 4:30 p.m., Monday through Friday.
+Applications may be delivered to: Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services Operations Center, 1815 North Fort Myer Drive, Suite 300, Arlington, VA 22209 Attention: Barbara Ziegler Johnson.
 It is strongly recommended that applicants obtain documentation that the application was hand delivered on or before the closing date.
 Applicants are cautioned that express/overnight mail services do not always deliver as agreed.

 V. Application Review Information

-Public reporting burden for this collection is estimated to average 25 hours per response, including the time for reviewing instructions, gathering and maintaining the data needed and reviewing the collection of information.
+Public reporting burden for this collection of information is estimated to average 25 hours per response, including the time for reviewing instructions, gathering and maintaining the data needed and reviewing the collection information.

 Instructions: ACF Uniform Project Description (UPD)

 The following are instructions and guidelines on how to prepare the “project summary/abstract” and “Full Project Description” sections of the application.
 Under the evaluation criteria section, note that each criterion is preceded by the generic evaluation requirement under the ACF Uniform Project Description (UPD).
-The UPD was approved by the Office of Management and Budget (OMB), control Number 0970-0139, expiration date 12/31/2003.
 The generic UPD requirement is followed by the evaluation criterion specific to the Community Services Block Grant legislation.

-Applicants required to submit a full project description shall prepare the project description statement in accordance with the following instructions and the specified evaluation criteria.
-The instructions give a broad overview of what your project description should include while the evaluation criteria expands and clarifies more program-specific information that is needed.
+Applicants required to submit a full project description shall prepare the project description statement in accordance with the following instructions while being aware of the specified evaluation criteria.
+The text options give a broad overview of what your project description should include while the evaluation criteria identifies the measures that will be used to evaluate applications.